guerratron/minIniFS/README_EN.md

-# minIniFS (INI file library) for the Arduino IoT world
+# minIniFS v1.0.1 (INI file library) for the Arduino IoT world

 minIniFS is a programmer's library to read and write "INI" files in embedded systems.

+The **"showKeysValues(..)"** method now checks the first key and returns a boolean value if it finds any keys.

 It allows you to search for keys in sections, modify them and even list the entire INI file with its Sections-Keys-Values.